paul-gauthier/easy-chat/README.md

  </html>
 ```

-One of the most impressive changes was to take the empty shell of a chat UI and
+One of the most impressive changes when I asked it to take what was currently an empty shell of a chat UI and
 [wire it up to the OpenAI chat completions API](https://github.com/paul-gauthier/easy-chat/commit/61326c036fa7888e58231f4bcb4f13d0f889ea0c).
 I don't have a record of the exact prompt I used, but I basically said "wire it up like this" and pasted
 a dozen lines of the `curl` example from the [API reference docs](https://platform.openai.com/docs/api-reference/chat).

-I didn't start recording the actual prompts until I was a couple of dozen commits into the process.
+I didn't start recording the actual prompts I was using until I was a couple of dozen commits into the process.
 I was kind of suprised at how much I was accomplishing by treating ChatGPT as a junior web developer.

 Regardless, you can see many of the prompts I used in the